darthoctopus/mesa-notes/MESA_notes.md

 ### Worked Example: Soft Diffusion Turnoff

 Element diffusion is known to produce unphysical results for high-mass stars with very thin or nonexistent convective envelopes.
-One mitigation strategy is to turn it off at higher masses, but naively this introduces discontinuities for mass ranges containing this cutoff point.
-To get around this, one possible strategy is as follows: we compute the required diffusion coefficients as needed.
-However, we then apply a multiplier $C(M) \le 1$ to the diffusion coefficient.
+One mitigation strategy is to turn it off at higher masses, say above some predetermined mass $M_0$ above which we don't want diffusion to happen, but this naive strategy introduces discontinuities for mass ranges containing this cutoff point.
+To get around this, one possible alternative is as follows: we compute the diffusion coefficients as usual.
+However, we then apply a multiplier $C(M) \le 1$ to the diffusion coefficient before it is used by the solver.
+This multiplier is constructed so that $C \to 1$ for $M \ll M_0$ and $C \to 0$ for $M \gg M_0$.
 For example, @viani_investigating_2018 suggest
 \begin{equation}
     C(M) = \left\{ \begin{array}{cc}
 \exp \left[- {\left(M/M_\odot - 1.25\right)^2 \over 2 (0.085)^2}\right] & M/M_\odot > 1.25\\